Sophie-Pages/GoogleDataAnalyticsCyclisticCaseStudy/README.md

 We have been requested to use only the last 12 months of data.
 Those last months are enough to gather relevant information and make recommendations.
 But, if we or the stakeholders wanted, we could review the data of the last few years to gather even more information about users and trends.

 ### Limitations of the data
-The data has been anonymised which means any Personally Identifiable Information (PII) has been removed to ensure the identities of the users are protected.
+The data has been anonymized which means any Personally Identifiable Information (PII) has been removed to ensure the identities of the users are protected.

-Due to the anonymisation process, we will not be able to know which rides are single-ride or full-day passes.
+Due to the anonymization process, we will not be able to know which rides are single-ride or full-day passes.
 The users who purchased these passes are referred to as casual riders without distinction.

 We have no information about the circumstances of the trip: was it for work, leisure, or other?
 We have as well no information about where the users live and if it is close to the stations.